Banner image credit: Millennium Space Systems

 A simple description of this process: the solar wind plasma from the Sun pushes against the plasma in the Earth's magnetosphere; the magnetic field lines of the Sun and Earth bend, break, and then connect to one another (reconnect); the solar wind pushes these newly connected Sun-Earth magnetic lines back around Earth where they compress and reconnect at the magnetotail.
 Particles (electrons and ions) are sent toward the poles due to energy from the bending of the magnetic fields.
 In short, these reconnections provide a conduit for solar wind particles and energy to enter the Earth's magnetosphere through the cusp.
 The energy from magnetic reconnection dissipates in our upper atmosphere as auroras and magnetic storms.

 These complex processes are important to understand because, even beyond expanding our knowledge of the universe, they can impact our planet and our lives.
 In the 1980s, there was a large-scale power outage in Quebec, Canada.
 This was attributed to a relatively strong solar storm, or CME (Coronal Mass Ejection), that happened to provide Earth a 'glancing blow'.
 Nowadays, we are even more reliant on space-based resources and our electrical grids.
 The impacts of a direct hit from a stronger CME could be far worse than we have yet experienced.
-The TRACERS mission will help us understand, and be better able to plan and protect ourselves in the future from, some of the Sun's more destructive effects.
+The TRACERS mission will help us understand, and be better able to plan and protect ourselves in the future, from some of the Sun's more destructive effects.

 Animation credit: Andy Kale